 Dr. Turner was selected as Master of the Pnyx Masonic Lodge in 1908.
 In 1909 he was a member of Wallaceburg Town Council.

 Around 1910 Dr. and Mrs. Turner moved their family to St Thomas.
 In January of 1913, Dr. Turner was elected as a School Board Trustee.

-On the 13th of May, 1916, Dr. Turner enlisted in the First World War.
+Dr. Turner enlisted in WWI on the 13th of May, 1916 in London, Ontario.
 He recorded his address as 646 Talbot St, in St Thomas.
-He was a Captain with the Royal Army Medical Corp and served overseas.
-He was discharged in December of 1918.
+Dr. Turner was described on his medical history sheet as being 5’9″ tall and he weighed 195 lbs.
+Dr. Turner was a Captain with the Royal Army Medical Corp and he served overseas in England and in France.
+He was discharged on the 15th of December,1918.

-Dr. Turner died on the 24th of February, 1929 at his residence, 24 Hincks Street in St Thomas.
-He was laid to rest in the Mausoleum in St Thomas.
+Dr. Turner died on the 24th of February, 1929 at his residence, 24 Hincks Street in St Thomas (see photo of home below).
+He was laid to rest in the Mausoleum at the St Thomas Cemetery.

 After the death of her husband Mrs. Turner moved to 278 Grosvenor Street in London.
-She died on the 1st of March, 1936 and she was laid to rest next to her husband in St Thomas.
+She died at her residence on Grosvenor Street on the 1st of March, 1936 and she was laid to rest next to her husband in St Thomas.

 *Dr. Turner’s daughter, Margaret Turner also became a medical doctor.
 She graduated from the University of Western Ontario in 1931.
 While at medical school, she met her future husband, Dr. Cyril Frances Sullivan of London.